hybridgroup/cylon-i2c/docs/commands_bme280.md

 ```
 ## readPressure

 Gets the value of the pressure in Pascals.
-Since temperature is also calculated to determine pressure, it returns the temperature as well:
+Since temperature is also calculated to determine pressure, it returns the temperature - in Celsius - as well:

 ##### Return